The Derivational Complexity Induced by the Dependency Pair Method: Introduction

+$\RSa$ is a variation of a TRS encoding the Ackermann function, introduced by Hofbauer~\cite[Proposition 5.9]{HL89} (also compare~\cite{H92b}).
+Note that $\RSa$ is not simply terminating and the derivational complexity of $\RSa$ grows as fast as the Ackermann function.
+However, termination can be (automatically) shown by the dependency pair method in conjunction with argument filtering and~KBO (we give all necessary definitions in Sections~\ref{sec:preliminaries} and~\ref{sec:DPMethod}). \end{exa}

-In this paper we investigate the derivational complexity induced by the dependency pair method.
-It should be emphasised that the notion of dependency pair method studied here amounts to the original technique as introduced by Arts and Giesl~\cite{AG00} (see also~\cite{HM05}).
-We establish the following (technical) results: \begin{enumerate} \item For the basic dependency pair method (potenially using argument filterings) the induced derivational complexity is triple exponentially bounded in the derivational complexity of the base technique used. \item If we consider the basic dependency pair method using the usable rules refinement, then the induced derivational complexity is primitive recursive in the derivational complexity of the base technique. \item Finally, if we consider the dependency pair method in conjunction with dependency graphs, then the induced derivational complexity is primitive recursive in the derivational complexity of the base technique. \end{enumerate} For the basic dependency pair method, we present an example which shows that at least two of the three exponentials in its upper bound can actually be reached.
-If we restrict to string rewriting, this bound reduces to a single exponential, and we show the optimality of this bound.
-Furthermore for the usable rules criterion and the dependency graphs refinement, we provide examples that these bounds are essentially optimal.
+In Example~\ref{ex:intro} we cannot apply KBO directly (the TRS $\RSa$ is not simply terminating), but we apply KBO as base technique.
+In order to measure the strength of the dependency pair method itself, we express the induced complexity relative to the (maximal) complexities of the base techniques.
+With respect to Example~\ref{ex:intro} it is not difficult to see that the derivational complexity of $\RSa$ belongs to $\Ack(\Theta(n),0)$, where $n$ is the size of the start term.
+Essentially this follows from~\cite[Proposition 5.9]{H92b}, due to the closeness of $\RSa$ to Hofbauer's original example.
+As this is also the complexity induced by KBO~\cite{L01} it may appear that the dependency pair method does not add any power.
+Our results provide a clear picture of the true connection.
+With respect to upper bounds on the derivational complexity, we establish the following (technical) results: \begin{enumerate}[(1)] \item For the basic dependency pair method (potentially using argument filterings) the induced derivational complexity is bounded triple exponentially in the derivational complexity of the base technique used.
+If we restrict to string rewrite systems, then the induced derivational complexity is exponential in the derivational complexity of the base technique. \item If we consider the basic dependency pair method using the usable rules refinement, then the induced derivational complexity is primitive recursive in the derivational complexity of the base technique. \item Finally, if we consider the dependency pair method in conjunction with dependency graphs, then the induced derivational complexity is primitive recursive in the (maximal) derivational complexity of the base techniques employed. \end{enumerate} Complementing these results, we present results on lower bounds.
+For the basic dependency pair method, we present an example which shows that at least two of the three exponentials in its upper bound can actually be reached.
+If we restrict to string rewriting, this bound reduces to a single exponential.
+Hence the corresponding upper bound mentioned in result~(\ref{intro:dp}) is optimal.
+For the usable rules refinement, we show that the growth rate of the derivational complexity function may be nonelementary.
+Furthermore we show that the bound for dependency graphs given by result~(\ref{intro:dg}) is essentially optimal.